 If you don’t like big crowds, then this constantly growing metropolitan area is not the place you want to be.
 The population of Philadelphia is already at its max at over a million residents and is still growing despite the lack of space for comfortable living for everyone.

-It is ranked in 9th placeOpens in a new tab. in the United States as the most densely populated state in the country.
+It is ranked in 9th place in the United States as the most densely populated state in the country.
 The large population doesn’t just mean lots of people to be around, but also overcrowding of schools, congested traffic, and more contributions to the air pollution.
 You would be adding to the rising population numbers and contributing to current issues.

 7. The Housing Options are Bizarre